 While grey is one of those stereotypical cat colors, only a few breeds regularly appear in a grey color.
 In these breeds, grey usually isn’t uncommon, though.
-It is simply a dilated form of solid black.
-Grey cats also have other patterns, like tabby, calico, and torties.
+It is simply a diluted form of solid black.
+Grey cats also have other patterns, like tabby, calico, and tortoiseshell.

 Of course, mixed-breed felines can appear grey as well.
 However, in this article, we’ll be looking at purebred cats that commonly come in a grey color.
 Some of these cat breeds are very common, such as the British Shorthair.
 Others are relatively rare and difficult to find unless you’re in a specific geographical area.